-I’m writing, regretfully, to let you know that I will no longer be in-network with United Healthcare and some of its affiliates like Oxford, UMR and AARP Medicare Complete as of November 1, 2020.
+I’m writing, regretfully, to let you know that I am no longer in-network with United Healthcare and some of its affiliates like Oxford, UMR and AARP Medicare Complete as of November 1, 2020.

 Hudson Dermatology is one of the few remaining independent dermatology practices in the Hudson Valley.
 This allows us to maintain high standards and excellent, personal care for you at reasonable cost, both to you and the insurance companies we work with.
 Our freedom from corporate rules lets us give you top quality care, offer the time you need and deserve, and provide accommodations like Saturday surgical hours and the ability to contact helpful humans easily when problems arise.

 This is particularly important for patients with high deductibles or co-insurance.
 Because the rates we charge insurance companies for our services are a fraction of those of large corporate medical groups, your share of that charge is much lower as well.

 Unfortunately, it has become impossible for us to provide this high level of service at the rates that United Healthcare is willing to pay us.
 The Covid crisis has made the situation more difficult for our patients and our practice, while insurance companies have thrived.

 We have tried to negotiate a fair contract with United Healthcare for months, but despite record profits, they have been completely unyielding.
 Therefore, most (but not all) of our providers will be withdrawing from their network.
 The first will be Dr. Grigoriy Mashkevich, our plastic and reconstructive surgeon, who will no longer be in-network as of September 28.

 If you would like to express your concern to United Healthcare you may email Sarah Pickard at firstname.lastname@example.org, or call her at (763) 283-3573.
 It is best that you use your own words, but if you’d like some suggestions you can find them below.
 We would very much appreciate your support.